 Kentucky Charitable Gaming

-Eligible charitable gaming organizations may be churches, schools, bands, sports programs, veteran groups, fire and rescue departments, animal rights groups, arts organizations, history or museum organizations; and fraternal and civic groups.
+Eligible charitable gaming organizations may be churches, schools, bands, sports programs, veterans groups, fire and rescue departments, animal rights groups, arts organizations, history or museum organizations, and fraternal and civic groups.

-To qualify for a non-exempt gaming license an organization must have an IRS 501(c)(3), (4), (8), (10), or (19) exempt designation, or be a school, state college, or university.
-Prior to submitting the application, it must have continuously operated as a charity in Kentucky for at least three years and have an office in Kentucky for at least one year.
+To qualify for a non-exempt gaming license, an organization must have an IRS 501(c)(3), (4), (8), (10) or (19) exempt designation, or be a school, state college or university.
+Before submitting the application, it must have continuously operated as a charity in Kentucky for at least three years and have an office in Kentucky for at least one year.
 All officers for the charity are listed on the application and a background check is conducted on each.
-There is a $25 processing fee and a $100 first time application fee.
-Renewal application fees are $100, $200, or $300, based on prior year gross receipts.
-The DCG collects a quarterly fee imposed on non-exempt charitable organizations of fifty-three hundredths of one percent (0.0053%) of gross gaming receipts.
+There is a $25 processing fee and a first-time application fee.
+Renewal application fees are $100, $200 or $300, based on prior year gross receipts.
+The DCG collects a quarterly fee imposed on non-exempt charitable organizations of 0.0053% of gross gaming receipts.
 The DGC also collects fees for any modifications to a license before its renewal.
-Even though charities are tax exempt, they are all required to pay excise tax and sales tax on gaming supplies.
+Even though charities are tax-exempt, they are all required to pay excise tax and sales tax on gaming supplies.

-Applications for a charitable gaming license must be submitted at least 60 days prior to a gaming event.
+Applications for a charitable gaming license must be submitted at least 60 days before a gaming event.

 Each charitable gaming organization is allowed four special licenses per year, two of which can be for casino-style gambling (roulette, card games, dice games, etc.).
 Casino-style gambling sessions can last as long as six hours between noon and midnight of the same day.
 Special licenses can be used for festivals or charity fundraising events.
 Those events include any event where people come not just to game but also to be involved with other fundraising activities, such as a church festival.

-A license is not required for a charitable event if the event held is a game of skill, such as basketball throw, jelly bean count, or a live or silent auction, or for any wheel game, such as a cake wheel, where only noncash prizes, valued at $100 or less, are awarded.
-And a charitable organization does not need a license to conduct a raffle if it is less than four times per calendar year, the total ticket sales for each raffle are $150 or less, and all gross receipts from each raffle are donated to a nonprofit charity.
+A license is not required for a charitable event if the event held is a game of skill (such as basketball throw, jelly bean count, or a live or silent auction) or for any wheel game (such as a cake wheel) where only noncash prizes, valued at $100 or less, are awarded.
+A charitable organization does not need a license to conduct a raffle if it is less than four times per calendar year, the total ticket sales for each raffle are $150 or less, and all gross receipts from each raffle are donated to a nonprofit charity.